UniversityLink is a pathway to a premier four-year university by way of community college.

 - Social and behavioral sciences

-Note: Both of the UC English courses and the UC math course must be completed by the end of fall term prior to fall enrollment at UC San Diego.
+Note: Both of the UC English composition courses and the UC math course must be completed by the end of fall term prior to fall enrollment at UC San Diego.

 Submit an online UniversityLink application during the spring of senior year in high school or during the first year at a partner community college.

-Attend one UniversityLink orientation program to understand eligibility requirements and program expectations.
+Participate in one UniversityLink orientation program to understand eligibility requirements and program expectations.

 Connect once a year with a UC San Diego Admissions Officer at your community college to ensure you are on track with program requirements, coursework and major preparation.

-Participate in a UC application workshop/UC San Diego campus tour where you will meet UC San Diego faculty, staff and students.
+Participate in a UC application workshop/UC San Diego campus tour where you will meet UC San Diego staff and students.

-Submit a UC Transfer Admission Planner (UC TAP) form during your first year at the partner community college and meet with a community college advisor.
+Create a UC Transfer Admission Planner (UC TAP) form during your first year at the partner community college and meet with a community college advisor.

 Apply to UC San Diego no later than 3 years from the time of beginning your studies at a local partner community college.